Delaware County authorities investigating report of possible kidnapping

-EARLVILLE, Iowa -- Authorities are investigating an incident this morning at an Earlville motel that initially was reported as a kidnapping.
+EARLVILLE, Iowa — Authorities are investigating an incident Tuesday morning at an Earlville motel that initially was reported as a kidnapping.

 “The alleged victim, an adult male, has been located and is apparently unwilling to make a complaint at this time,” LeClere wrote in an email to the Telegraph Herald.
 “At this time, it is unknown if criminal charges will be filed.”